dme-forks/2021-07-07-docker-introduction/_episodes/02-meet-docker.md

   wait        Block until one or more containers stop, then print their exit codes

 Run 'docker COMMAND --help' for more information on a command.

+To get more help with docker, check out our guides at https://docs.docker.com/go/guides/
 ~~~
 {: .output}